Immortal-Z/DHCP/README.md

 # DHCP Client

-This program can simulate the functionally of DHCP client.
+This program can simulate the functionality of DHCP client.

 ## Authors